Pursuant to Rule 4(b) of the Rules Governing the Admission, Practice, Peer Review, and Discipline of Attorneys:

 (2) Lawyers who are not members of the bar of this Court shall not be permitted to engage in general practice in this District.
 For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate representations before the Courts of this District shall be presumed to be a “general practice.”
 Upon written motion and for good cause shown the Court may waive or modify this prohibition.

-(3) The application shall designate a member of the bar of this Court and who is authorized to file through the Court’s electronic filing system, with whom the Court and opposing counsel may readily communicate regarding the conduct of the case, upon whom filings shall be served, and who shall be required to electronically file and serve all documents and things that may be filed and served electronically, and who shall be responsible for filing and serving documents in compliance with the CM/ECF Administrative Procedures.
+(3) The pro hac vice motion shall designate at least one member of the bar of this Court and who is authorized to file through the Court’s electronic filing system, with whom the Court and opposing counsel may readily communicate regarding the conduct of the case, upon whom filings shall be served, and who shall be required to electronically file and serve all documents and things that may be filed and served electronically, and who shall be responsible for filing and serving documents in compliance with the CM/ECF Administrative Procedures.
 See Section 2B of the CM/ECF Administrative Procedures.
-The application must be accompanied by a written statement consenting to the designation, and the address and telephone number of the named designee.
+The pro hac vice motion must be accompanied by a written statement consenting to the designation, and the address and telephone number of the named designee(s).
 Upon written motion and for good cause shown the Court may waive or modify the requirements of such designation.